sayandeepmajumdar/30daysofreact/README.md

-# Getting Started with Create React App
+# 30 Days of React Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This project is begineer level of development.

+## Day by Day

+### Day 1

+Installing the React Project & overview of it's pros and cons

 ### `npm start`